tmsdev/Tms.Consent/README.md

 ## Wishlist

 * Add multi-site support
-* Make it work with lazyloaded elements
-* Make apps sortable
-* Placeholder for blocked content elements (like Youtube, Maps, etc.)
-* Support more apps by default
 * Backend module with some basic statistics on acceptance rate
 * User location based configurations
-* Additional layouts & styles

 Any feedback, pull request or other contribution is very welcome!